Thursday, April 09, 2026

 The Golden Teetar of Bundelkhand

 Only a small grain of the fragment of a distant dead star reaches the surface.
 It smokes for a few minutes, then begins to cool down.
 In the morning, a curious, plump, ground-dwelling bird called a teetar begins foraging for food.
 It steps forward with short, deliberate strides on strong pinkish legs.
 Its body is rounded and compact, covered in camouflaging grey-brown feathers.
-The bird's small head is held alert, the dark eyes scanning constantly, and the short, stout bill parted as it listens for danger.
+The bird's tiny head is held alert, the dark eyes scanning constantly, and the short, stout bill parted as it listens for danger.
 It pauses near a patch, and kicks both feet backwards simultaneously in a rapid, shallow scrape, flicking away loose dirt and dry leaves to uncover hidden seeds or grains.
 The greedy little bird then darts its bill downwards, picking up a single golden grain with a deft sideways twist of the head.
 It tosses the grain slightly upward with a flick, catches it cleanly in the bill, and tilts its head back in one smooth motion.
 The grain disappears down the throat of the teetar.

 In the sun-baked fields, where tractors coughed like old uncles and the WhatsApp group for the village panchayat buzzed with concerns about delayed monsoons, there lives a bird hunter named Billu Lal.
 When he was a little baby, he had light eyes that resembled a cat, which is why his parents and grandparents started calling him Billu.
 Nobody really remembered the time of his birth, but based on the best guesses, the configuration of the stars in the heaven had been charted, and the astrologer had indicated that it was auspicious to pick a name that started with an A, so he was officially named Anup.
 But everyone called him Billu, and so will we.
 Billu was a wiry fellow in a faded kurta, carrying a bamboo trap and a sling made from his grandmother's old dupatta.
 Every dawn he wanders the bajra fields chasing teetars, that were notoriously fast, and are said to be capable of outrunning even a politician's promise.